 The following may be signs that a person is a creep or online predator:

-· A person who refuses to Skype, do face-time chats, or voice chats.
+- A person who refuses to Skype, do FaceTime or voice chats.

 Can a person be criminally charged for online grooming and extortion?